swegroup7b/CEN3031-GitWorkflow/README.md

 1. 2 members will work on subtract branch to implement view and javascript function.
 Similarly, other 4 members in groups of 2 will work on other branches : multiply and divide in groups of 2 respectively.

-**Note : The goal of this session is to adopt yourself to the workflow rather than focus on programming**